Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Application to quantum phase recognition

 Figures~\ref{fig: 4eff_2}(a) and (b) show the relative measurement efficiency with varying the number of qubits $n$ at 0 and 200 epochs for the four cases (cf. Fig.~\ref{fig: 4eff}).
-At 0 epoch (a), the data points are nearly aligned on a straight line.
-This result supports that measurement efficiency is improved by $\mO(n)$ times in the early stages of learning and is consistent with the previous argument based on randomness.
-Even at 200 epoch (b), we can fit the data points in straight lines within their error bars, suggesting that the efficiency is also improved by $\mO(n)$ times in the final stages of learning.
-In other words, compared with nonsplitting QCNN, sp-QCNN can reduce the number of shots required to achieve a certain estimation accuracy of expectation values by a factor of $\mO(1/n)$ throughout the learning process.
+At 0 epoch (a), all the data points are nearly aligned on a straight line.
+This result supports that measurement efficiency is improved by a factor of $\mO(n)$ in the early stage of learning and is consistent with the previous argument based on randomness.
+Even at 200 epoch (b), we can fit the data points in straight lines within their error bars, suggesting that the efficiency is also improved by a factor of $\mO(n)$ in the final stage of learning.
+In other words, compared with the nonsplitting QCNN, the sp-QCNN can reduce the number of shots required to achieve a certain estimation accuracy of expectation values by a factor of $\mO(1/n)$ throughout the learning process.

-We also investigate the measurement efficiency for predicting the phase diagram by trained sp-QCNN with $n=8$ and $16$ qubits (see Figs.~\ref{fig: 4eff_2}(c) and (d)).
+We also investigate the measurement efficiency for predicting the phase diagram by the trained sp-QCNN with $n=8$ and $16$ qubits [Figs.~\ref{fig: 4eff_2}(c) and (d)].
 By comparing these figures, we notice that the efficiency $r$ for $n=16$ is more than twice that for $n=8$ in most areas.
-This result implies an improvement of $\mO(n)$ times for prediction.
+This result implies the $\mO(n)$ times improvement for prediction.
 We also observe that the efficiency is low in the SPT phase but relatively high in the PM and AFM phases, a trend evident in Fig.~\ref{fig: 4eff} as well.
 We infer that this phenomenon is due to the following reason.
-For the SPT state, the expectation value of $Z_j$ after training is almost one because we have assigned the label as $y_i=1$ for the SPT phase in the loss function, which means that $U\ket{\phi_\text{SPT}} \sim \ket{0\cdots0}$.
-Given that the splitting circuit has no advantages for measuring $\ket{0\cdots0}$, the measurement efficiency is not significantly improved.
+For the SPT state, the expectation value of $\sum_j Z_j/n$ after training is almost one because we have assigned the label as $y_i=1$ for the SPT phase in the loss function, which means that $U\ket{\phi_\text{SPT}} \sim \ket{0\cdots0}$.
+Given that the sp-QCNN has no advantages for measuring $\ket{0\cdots0}$, the measurement efficiency is not significantly improved.
 For complete understanding, additional analyses must be conducted in future works.